anthonygore/vue-router-user-roles/README.md

 });
 ````

 You'll probably set the user again during the lifecycle of the app.
-For example, a user may start as a guest, but once they're authenticated with AJAX, their role and permissions will change.
+For example, a user may start as a guest, but once they're authenticated their role and permissions will change.

 You can access `user` from within the app as `this.$user` e.g.